-d) Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving the reimbursement.
+iv.
+Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving the reimbursement.

-Procedures Performed on the District's Contracts:
+8) Procedures Performed on the District's Contracts:

-15. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Obtain management's representation that the listing is complete.
-Select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract and:
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract and:

-Performance: Inquired for a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.

-Exceptions: The District did not have any contracts during the fiscal year, therefore there are no exceptions noted.
+Performance: Obtained a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+The District did not initiated or renew any contracts during the fiscal period.
+Obtain management's representation in a separate letter.

-a) Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
+i.
+Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.

-Performance: The District did not have any contracts during the fiscal year.
+Performance: The District did not initiate or renew any contracts during the fiscal period.

-b) Observe that the contract was approved by the governing body/District Council, if required by policy or law (e.g., Lawrason Act, Home Rule Charter).
+ii.
+Observe that the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter).

-Performance: The District did not have any contracts during the fiscal year.
+Performance: The District did not initiate or renew any contracts during the fiscal period.

-c) If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment.
+iii.
+If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (i.e., if approval is required for any amendment, the documented approval).

-Performance: The District did not have any contracts during the fiscal year.
+Performance: The District did not initiate or renew any contracts during the fiscal period.